fmalina/django-reveal/README.rst

 		Phone: {{ person.phone|cover_phone_number }}
 	{% endif %}

+Reveal will show a partially covered phone number with a reveal button.
-There is a JavaScript version using vanilla XHR that adds a reveal button, asking a user to login or just making a XHR call and revealing details in place.
+There is a JS version using vanilla XHR, asking a user to login or just making a XHR call and revealing details in place.

-There is also a no JS version for AMP that reveals details in a new window.
+There is also a no JS version for AMP that reveals protected details to logged in users in a new window.

 Available template tags used for display of placeholder information: